eosnetworkfoundation/docs/docs/02_getting-started/03_smart-contract-development/10_payable_actions.md

 ```cpp
 [[eosio::on_notify("eosio.token::transfer")]]
 ```
-The `on_notify` attribute is one of the EOSIO.CDT [attributes](http://docs.eosnetwork.com/cdt/latest/best-practices/abi/abi-code-generator-attributes-explained) that annotates a smart contract action.
+The `on_notify` attribute is one of the CDT [attributes](http://docs.eosnetwork.com/cdt/latest/best-practices/abi/abi-code-generator-attributes-explained) that annotates a smart contract action.

 Annotating an action with an [`on_notify`](http://docs.eosnetwork.com/cdt/latest/best-practices/abi/abi-code-generator-attributes-explained#eosioon_notifyvalid_eosio_account_namevalid_eosio_action_name) attribute ensures any incoming notification is forwarded to the annotated action if and only if the notification is dispatched from a specified contract and from a specified action.